 How can I ensure that my veggies don’t go bad?

-The best tip I can share is to make sure that they are totally dry.
+The best tip I can share to store your produce efficiently is to make sure it is totally dry.
+So if you wash vegetables ahead of time, be sure to let them air-dry thoroughly and/or pat them dry as needed.
 You can also line your containers with thin kitchen towels, cloth napkins, or paper towels to absorb excess moisture.
 Lining your containers is advised for vegetables like bell peppers, which can give off moisture.

-I like to use either quart size Mason jars or quart size BPA-free storage containers.
+I like to use either quart-size mason jars or quart-size BPA-free storage containers.
 Both hold about 4 cups of chopped veggies, which is a nice amount for a family of 4-5.
+You can also use quart- or gallon-size plastic or reusable storage bags.

 How long does meal prepping take?